Tricentis/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "QTEST_TOKEN"

-A valid qTest access token.
+A valid qTest access Bearer token (just the token without "Bearer").

 The queries and modifications in qTest will be performed on behalf of the user owning the token.
 It's a good practice to create a "service user" in qTest for this purpose to separate the changes performed by the synchronization from the changes of normal qTest users.
 Please follow [these steps](https://documentation.tricentis.com/qtest/od/en/content/pulse/constants/pulse_constants.htm#qTestAPIToken) to get the access token value from qTest Manager.